Marina-404/Playlist/README.md

 # PartageTaPlaylist

-A simple React training application.
+A simple React training application on ViteJS.

 ## About